top of page

 Roleplaying

-You try to meet or beat the Goal, determined by the GM.
+To succeed, meet or beat the Goal set by the GM.

 Ask for consent before doing these!